Digital illustration of bacteria with glowing signals, depicting quorum sensing in microbial communication.

 Discovery of Quorum Sensing

-In the 1970s, Quorum Sensing was first proposed by Nelson and Miller when they discovered bacterial cell interactions while they were studying two bacteria, Streptococcus pneumoniae and Vibrio fischeri.
+In the 1970s, Quorum Sensing was first proposed by Nelson and Miller, who discovered bacterial cell interactions while studying two bacteria, Streptococcus pneumoniae and Vibrio fischeri.

-Later, Quorum Sensing was established originally in two marine bacteria known as Vibrio fishceri and Vibrio harveyi.
+Later, Quorum Sensing was established in two marine bacteria, Vibrio fischeri and Vibrio harveyi.

-It was discovered that a chemical signaling molecule known as an autoinducer was released to communicate between both bacteria.
+It was discovered that a chemical signaling molecule known as an autoinducer was released to communicate between the bacteria.

-Using different types of signaling molecules, bacteria control gene expression for varying activities such as pathogenesis, bioluminescence, mobility, and biofilm formations in wastewater treatment.
+Using different types of signaling molecules, bacteria regulate gene expression for various activities, including pathogenesis, bioluminescence, mobility, and biofilm formation, in wastewater treatment.

 Quorum Sensing – QS systems can be divided into the following categories: